 - The total amount of the cash flows.

 - The internal rate of return (IRR%).

 - The net present value (NPV), net uniform series (NUS), and net future value (NFV) for a specified periodic interest rate (I%).

-You can store many separate lists of cash flows, totaling up to about 700 different flows.
+You can store many separate lists of cash flows.
 The maximum number depends on the amount of available calculator memory.